 Paramagpy is an easy-to-use program that integrates the related paramagnetic NMR phenomena of PCS, RDC, PRE and CCR.
 Paramagpy allows the rapid analysis of NMR spectra of samples containing a single paramagnetic centre, which is particularly useful for data recorded with different paramagnetic lanthanide ions.
 With an intuitive calculation flow, Paramagpy can be used, for example, to fit a $\Delta \chi$ tensor using experimental PCS data and then quickly report the expected PREs of the same complex, informing the user which signals may be too broad to observe.
 Paramagpy uses efficient fitting algorithms and an up-to-date implementation of paramagnetic NMR theory to capture subtle corrections arising from CSA and anisotropy effects in the PCS and PRE calculations.

-Code availability. https://doi.org/10.5281/zenodo.3594568
+Code availability.
+The source code for Paramagpy is available at: https://doi.org/10.5281/zenodo.3594568 (Orton, 2019).